dweekly/docs/pages/exports/ua-webhooks.md

 Setting up Advanced Filters or Freemarker macros requires an understanding of the Event Ontology data format.
 Before diving into the schema, you should understand some high level concepts about event metadata structure:

-- Each event has top level fields, such as "name" and "id" that are not nested
+- Each event has top level fields, such as "name" and <notranslate>"id"</notranslate> that are not nested
-- Link data is generally nested in "Last Attributed Touch Data"
+- Link data is generally nested in <notranslate>"Last Attributed Touch Data"</notranslate>
-- User data (including device and OS data) is nested in "User Data"
+- User data (including device and OS data) is nested in <notranslate>"User Data"</notranslate>
-- Product or content level data is nested in "Content Items"
+- Product or content level data is nested in <notranslate>"Content Items"</notranslate>
-- Transaction and generic content data is nested in "Event Data"
+- Transaction and generic content data is nested in <notranslate>"Event Data"</notranslate>
-- Journeys or Deepviews view data (e.g. Journey banners loads, not clicks) is "Last CTA View Data"
+- Journeys or Deepviews view data (e.g. Journey banners loads, not clicks) is <notranslate>"Last CTA View Data"</notranslate>
-- Client-specified custom data (e.g. internal fields your company requires on specific events) is nested in "Custom Data"
+- Client-specified custom data (e.g. internal fields your company requires on specific events) is nested in <notranslate>"Custom Data"</notranslate>

 !!! info "Full List of Available Postback Macros"
     To find a complete list of Branch supported postback macros, please see [Postback Macros & Functions](/resources/postback-macros-and-functions/).